forestgrape/coronavirus/2_biological/coronavirus.md

 Most cells don't live forever.
 In multicellular organisms most cells live fare shorter than the organism itself and even most cell lines don't survive and only few cells have the chance of being part of the cells giving raise to descendants [Organisms](#).
 If virus infected, cells often die even faster.
 Thus viruses need to jump to next cells.
 To achieve this, most viruses, including coronaviruses, have a 2 phase life cycle.

-### Life Cycle
+### Life Cycles of Viruses
+Different viruses have different life cycles:
+* 1 Phase Life Cycle: Some viruses live always within cells and accordingly are only transmitted vertically and not horizontally [to confirm and cite].
+* 2 Phase Life Cycle: Most viruses including coronaviruses, have a two phase life cycle.
     Coronaviruses have a two phase life cycle:
     1. Virion phase: They are born/produced as [virion](#virion).
 Virions are similar to seeds of plants in the sense they have no metabolism: [passive travel](#virion-travel), wait to be [activated](#virion-activation) by matched with an [infectable cell](#infectable-cell) in the right environment.
 Once activated virions try to enter the cell.
     2. Metabolic phase: Once inside a cell, a virus uses the cells metabolism to produce proteins and other substances using the structures, ribosomes, enzymes and resources (fatty acids, amino acids and ribonucleic acids) from the host cell.
 As for all forms of life the ultimate goal is to produce progeny = new virions.
+* 4 Phase life cycle: Retroviruses have a four 4 phase cycle [to confirm and cite]:
+  1. Sleeping Phase A: Virion Phase (corresponds the virion phase of 2-phase viruses).
+  2. Metabolic Phase A: In the metabolic phase A the virion build their genome into the host cells genome.
+  3. Sleeping Phase B: The virus genome is part of the host cell DNA.
+  4. Metabolic Phase B: The virus genome is transcribed to RNA from the host cells genome.
+The virus RNA is translated to new virions (corresponds the metabolic phase of 2-phase viruses).

 > ###### Virion
 > A *virion* is the 'birth-form' of a virus.
 The genome and proteins required to infect a cell are usually packed into some form of protective shell.
 A virion has no active metabolism.